edent/BMW-i-Remote/README.md

 ### Send POI

-Send an POI to the car
+Sending a POI to the car.

 * `POST /webapi/v1/user/vehicles/:VIN/snedpoi`
     * Where `:VIN` is your vehicle's VIN.